Academic Curriculum

 Early Years Foundation Stage (EYFS)

-Children join our Stepping Stones Nursery in the September following their third birthday, joining Reception at the age of 4, subject to availability.
+Children join our Stepping Stones Nursery in the September following their third birthday and move into Reception at age four.

 Read more